Commitments and Contingencies

 Royalties to the IIA

-Repayment of the grants is contingent upon the successful completion of the Company's R&D programs and generating sales.
-The Company has no obligation to repay these grants if the R&D program fails, is unsuccessful, or aborted, or if no sales are generated.
-The Company has recorded an immaterial expense for the three and six months ended June 30, 2020 and 2019, and an immaterial liability at June 30, 2020 and 2019.
+Repayment of the grants is contingent upon the successful completion of the Company’s R&D programs and generating sales.
+The Company has no obligation to repay these grants, if the R&D program fails, is unsuccessful or aborted or if no sales are generated.
+The Company has recorded an immaterial expense and liability during the three months ended March 31, 2018 as sales occur.

-The Royalty Payment Rights Certificate obligation and Placement Agent Royalty Payment Rights Certificate obligation (the "Contingent Royalty Obligation") was recorded as a liability at fair value as "Contingent royalty obligation" in the consolidated balance sheets at June 30, 2020 and December 31, 2019 (see Contingent Royalty Obligation below).
+The Royalty Payment Rights Certificate obligation and Placement Agent Royalty Payment Rights Certificate obligation (the “Contingent Royalty Obligation”) was recorded as a liability at fair value as “Contingent royalty obligation” in the condensed consolidated balance sheets at March 31, 2018 and December 31, 2017 (see Contingent Royalty Obligation below).
 The fair value at inception was allocated to the royalty rights and the residual value was allocated to the preferred shares and recorded as equity.

-The Company amended its Certificate of Designation to modify the Royalty Payment Rights when the Company consummated its Initial Public Offering ("IPO") on February 16, 2018, at which time the Company converted the Series A Convertible Preferred Stock into shares of the Company's common stock and issued the Royalty Payment Rights Certificates.
-Pursuant to the terms of the Royalty Payment Rights Certificates, if and when the Company generates sales of the current and potential future versions of the Pure-Vu System, including disposables, parts, and services, or if the Company receives any proceeds from the licensing of the current and potential future versions of the Pure-Vu System, then the Company will pay to the holders of the Royalty Payment Rights Certificates a royalty (the "Royalty Amount") equal to, in the aggregate, in royalty payments in any calendar year for all products:
+The Company amended its Certificate of Designation to modify the Royalty Payment Rights when the Company consummated its Initial Public Offering (“IPO) on February 16, 2018.
+Pursuant to the amended terms, if and when the Company generates sales of the Pure-Vu system, including disposables, parts, and services, or if the Company receives any proceeds from the licensing of the Pure-Vu system, then the Company will pay to the holders of the Royalty Payment Rights Certificates a royalty (the “Royalty Amount”) equal to, in the aggregate, in royalty payments in any calendar year for all products:

 On February 16, 2018, the date of the closing of the IPO, (1) the amendment to the Certificate of Designation became effective, (2) all outstanding shares of Series A Convertible Preferred Stock were converted into shares of the Company’s common stock pursuant to a mandatory conversion, and (3) the Royalty Payment Rights Certificates were issued to the former holders of the Series A Convertible Preferred Stock.